By: Cassie Wells

 About the Author: Cassie Wells

 A Midwestern girl from Valparaiso, Indiana, Cassie had never been abroad until she quit her job as a television producer on her 24 birthday to teach English in South Korea.
-One of ITA's most senior advisors, Cassie is also head of the ITA Video Department.
+One of ITA's most senior advisors, Cassie has more than 10 years of high level professional experience in the fields of TEFL and teaching English abroad and she has published numerous articles on these topics.